A Certificate in Community Faith Formation

 The Cohort-based, facilitated, learning experience enriches facilitator and learning partner alike.

-Theological formation centers identity rather than credentialing.
-Many of the identity questions that the Church confronts can and should be informed by the experience of the Black Church and Black Liberation Theology.
+Theological formation at JCSTS intentionally centers identity rather than credentialing.
+Exploring the identity questions that the Church confronts can be enriched through focusing on the experience of the Black Church and Black Liberation Theology.
 JCSTS’ competency-based educational approach focuses on doing and being, not just knowing and saying.
 Each course braids theological reflection, education, and practice.
 Learning partners are engaged through facilitated, cohort-based, online learning as well as individual coaching and spiritual direction, small group process space, and a curation of practices and resources throughout the program.

 Upon completion of the course, learning partners will have covered: